 From February 1st 2018 my official and legal title (within church law) is ‘Vicar of the Benefice of Purley St Mark and St Swithun’.
 I know many have already been using the title vicar …now it’s official.
 The reason why is slightly complicated, and rooted in ecclesiastical law.
 It won’t make much difference in the day-to-day lives of the either church, it simply means that we will be working together in new and different ways.

-On 3rd June we will be celebrating this historic moment, and you are invited (provisionally) to join us in the morning at St Swithun’s, and in the afternoon at St Mark’s (followed by refreshments).
+On 3rd June we will be celebrating this historic moment, and you are invited to join us for Communion at 11.00am at St Swithun’s, and for a celebration service at 4.00 pm at St Mark’s (followed by refreshments).